cbourke/ComputerScienceI/documents/faq.md

 (example: `jstudent42@huskers.unl.edu`) or whatever primary email is associated with your canvas profile.

+# Campuswire

+## What is Campuswire?

+Campuswire (https://campuswire.com) is our online forum where you can get help.
+You should have received an invite from your instructor, typically to your `@huskers.unl.edu` email.
+All communication including regular announcements will be posted through this online forum.
+Using campuswire you can ask questions that all students will see or you can post anonymously or privately.
+You can even help your fellow students by answering questions!

+## I logged in but I can't get into the class, it is asking for a "class code"

+Likely you signed up with the wrong email.
+You should have been sent an invite email, typically through your `@huskers.unl.edu` email address.
+Be sure to use whatever email your invite was sent to.

 # Grading

 ## How and when are readings graded?